LacunaSoftware/WebPkiSamples/Java/README.md

 You can run the sample without any license as long as the web application is running localhost.
 In order to run the project outside of localhost, you'll need a license for the Web PKI component.
 If you don't have one, [request a free trial license](https://webpki.lacunasoftware.com/#/Contact/GetTrial).

-If you need test certificates for development or staging environments, [click here](https://github.com/LacunaSoftware/WebPkiSamples#test-certificates).

 Running the project
 -------------------